USCMS Researcher: Jin Zhou

 • Discussed with team members how to improve scheduling efficiency by better handling pending and ready tasks—an issue that has caused severe slowdowns on unreliable clusters and remained unresolved for over half a year.

-• Finalizing our recent fixes and improvements in TaskVine, make sure we have a stable Conda release by the end of June and all our users are happy to use it.
+• Finalize recent fixes and improvements in TaskVine and aim for a stable Conda release by the end of June so all users can rely on it.

 • Study the implications and challenges when scheduling massive workflows with millions of tasks.